 Ecologically sustainable – timelessly aesthetic

->

-> Discover 42 sustainable pleated fabrics made from up to 100 percent recycled material.
+Discover 42 sustainable pleated fabrics, as well as 32 sustainable roller blind and panel blind fabrics, made from up to 100 percent recycled material.
 Each of them with its very own "story".
 They tell of Scottish fi shermen clearing the seabed of ocean plastic and of beaches where washed-up plastic is collected.
 They report on recycled fabric waste from the textile industry and disused PET bottles that are processed into yarns.

->

-> Sustainable stories that make our "Green Stories" what they are: high-quality textiles with a uniquely lively look – and the aspiration to make the world a little better every day.
+Sustainable stories that make our "Green Stories" what they are: high-quality textiles with a uniquely lively look – and the aspiration to make the world a little better every day.

 Once a plastic bottle, now privacy and sun protection.
 Plastic and industrial waste can be recycled to give it a second life, rather than ending up in landfill or the ocean.
 MAGNUS is produced in a way that is carbon neutral.

 Available in two Colorit colours anf for our pleated blids.

 FELICITY, WILLOW, AURELIA and LAVINIA fabrics